Ebube0011/Trading-ETL-Project/README.md

 This project extracts data from a source database system and loads the data into a landing area in the data warehouse.
 It then proceeds to transform the data and loads this new data into a staging area within the data warehouse.
 The source system is a mysql transactional database and the data warehouse is a postgres database.
 Python sqlalchemy is used to perform both the extraction and the loading processes.

 ## How to Install and Run the Project
-First, clone the repository into the virtual machine or computer.
+First, clone the repository into the virtual machine or ubuntu computer.
 ```
 git clone https://github.com/Ebube0011/Trading-ETL-Project.git
 ```